Fall of Mosul: Response

 The U.S. State Department said that it was "deeply concerned" and that it felt that the situation was "extremely serious".
 The State Department spokeswoman Jen Psaki said, "This growing threat exemplifies the need for Iraqis from all communities to work together to confront this common enemy and isolate these militant groups from the broader population".

-Usama al-Nujayfi, a speaker of the Iraqi Parliament, who hailed from Mosul said that "what happened is a disaster by any standard".
+Osama al-Nujaifi, a speaker of the Iraqi Parliament, who hailed from Mosul said that "what happened is a disaster by any standard".
 He also criticized the "negligence" of the army as they withdrew from the city.
-Prime Minister Nuri Kamal al-Maliki, also asked for "help" from "friendly governments".
+Prime Minister Nouri al-Maliki, also asked for "help" from "friendly governments".

 A Mosul-based businessman commented that the "city fell like a plane without an engine" as "they were firing their weapons into the air, but no one was shooting at them".
 One officer told Reuters that "they [ISIL militants] appear, strike and disappear in seconds."